kevingray17/sql_challenge/README.md

 # SQL CHALLENGE

-This project tasked me with using SQL queries to analyze vatious data for a client organization.
-Through the use of basic Postgres queries, including joins, I manipulated data from six different tables to gain a better understanding of the organization's structure.
+This project tasked me with using SQL queries to analyze various data for my new employer -- Pewlett Hackard.
+Through the use of basic Postgres queries, including joins, I manipulated data from six different tables to gain a better understanding of the organization's employee data from the 1980s and 90s.

 ### ERD Creation